luxgile/honey_lang/docs/lang_reference.md

 x := 10 plus 7
 ```

-In fact, all operators in Honey are infixed functions, like so:
+In fact, all operators in Honey are infixed functions:
 ```honey
 + :: fn (lhs: i32 | rhs: i32) i32 {
   @+ lhs rhs